California Association of Local Behavioral Health Boards & Commissions

 The Brown Act

-* * * California has updated the Brown Act with changes impacting local advisory boards/commissions effective January 1, 2026 * * *
+California has updated the Brown Act.
+Changes impacting local advisory boards/commissions are effective January 1, 2026 - January 1, 2030

 Brown Act Guide Cover Page; 1.
 The Basics; 2.
 Teleconference & Alternative Teleconference Rules (Highlighted in Yellow); 3.
 Frequently Asked Questions; 4.
 Brown Act Government Code; * The Brown Act Chapter of Government Code shall be given to all members of CA's local behavioral health boards/commissions (Per GOV 54952.7)